jay5ngu/Tab2Calendar/README.md

 You will also need another file called googleCalendar.json that contains the specific calendarID you wish to add the events to.
 This will be updated so that it is optional.
 It will contain a key called "CALENDAR_ID", and you may choose any specific calendar from google calendar.

 # How to run Program
-As of right now, the python script must be running to host the server necessary to send messages between the chrome extension and the google calendar.
+As of right now, the python script must be running on a separate server to send messages between the chrome extension and the google calendar.
+Run this python program using command "python3 googleStart.py"

 # Future Goals
 The next step will be migrating the python script into the javascript code in order to remove the need for a server.
 This way, one file will be responsible for tracking websites and uploading them into the Google Calendar